rafaeloliveira00/Steganography/README.md

 ```

 ## Video
-Any video file may be used as the input but, the ourput must be avi, a container that supports raw video.
+Any video file may be used as the input but, the output must be avi, a container that supports raw video.
+FFmpeg is required to copy the audio stream from the original movie file to the carrier file.

 **Hide file using shuffle mode**
 ```